- 7-Zip achieves the smallest files; WinRAR balances size and time; WinZip is the fastest.

 WinZip: ZIP pioneer with productivity options

-WinZip was one of the first to appear, in 1991 as a GUI for PKZIP and, as early as 1993, integrated the Info-ZIP algorithm to eliminate the dependency on PKZIP.
-It started at Nico Mak Computing and has been part of Corel since 2006., with a free 30-day trial download and a license that is also around 36,24 Euros.
+WinZip was one of the first to appear , in 1991 as a GUI for PKZIP, and by 1993 it had integrated the Info-ZIP algorithm to eliminate its dependency on PKZIP.
+It began at Nico Mak Computing and has been owned by Corel since 2006 , with a free 30-day trial and a license that costs around €36,24.

 - Added editions and tools: in addition to compressing and decompressing, WinZip Pro adds scanning and capture, automatic backups, local and cloud content viewer, and WinZip Courier to send large attachments with advanced compression.
 If you purchase a license, You can use ZIP from the command line.